 The recent events that have unfolded in Charlotte, North Carolina are unsettling and disturbing.
-A man was shot and killed by police, which brought out protesters and in some case rioters in the Queen city, the largest city in North Carolina.
-A modern city wich is a banking hub and home to sports franchises, the Carolina Panthers (NFL) and Charlotte Hornets (NBA) as well as home to NASCAR.
+A man was shot and killed by police, which brought out protesters and in some cases rioters in The Queen City, the largest city in North Carolina.
+A modern city that is a banking hub and home to sports franchises, the Carolina Panthers (NFL) and Charlotte Hornets (NBA) as well as home to NASCAR.

-This was just the latest in a string of violence between the police and black men over the last several years where black men have been killed by police officers and it has been on social media, filmed on camera phones, played out in the media and lead to protest in the particular city where it took place.
-This has lead to a divided nation and no trust between the police officers and the communities in which they serce.
+This was just the latest in a string of violence between the police and black men over the last several years where black men have been killed by police officers and it has been on social media, filmed on camera phones, played out in the media, and lead to protest in the particular city where it took place.
+This has led to a divided nation and no trust between the police officers and the communities in which they serve.

 I am not going to take sides in this debate, only offer a few thoughts and points that I feel might be getting overlooked.
 First off, the police do need to be transparent.
 If the person who was shot in Charlotte, Keith Lamont Scott, was holding a weapon and refused to put it down after the officers repeatedly told him to then the shooting was justified in my opinion.
 If he had no weapon as his wife claimed and was just sitting in his car, then this was manslaughter by the cops, and should be prosecuted in a court of law.